Historical gate Long Ya Men

 1965 - 1980

-The 4 offical languages remains.
-Malay becomes the National Language of Singapore.
-Among the Malay Community in Singapore, Javanese, Buginese, and Boyanese were also mother tongues is many families.
-Among the Chinese community, while there were numerous Chinese medium schools teaching in Mandarin Chinese, Mandarin is not used in most family households.
-English, either as a first language or a second language, was made compulsory in national examinations to encourage bilingualism.
+The four official languages remained.
+Malay became the national language of Singapore.
+Among the Malay community, Javanese, Buginese, and Boyanese were also mother tongues in many families.
+Among the Chinese community, although many schools taught Mandarin Chinese, Mandarin was not commonly used in family households.
+English, as a first or second language, was made compulsory in national exams to encourage bilingualism.

 1980 - 2000

-The Government strongly encourages the use of Mandarin Chinese over other Chinese languages (dialects).
-The use of Chinese dialects thus fall rapidly after the start of the Speak Mandarin Campaign in 1979.
+The government strongly encouraged the use of Mandarin over other Chinese dialects.
+The use of dialects declined rapidly after the Speak Mandarin Campaign began in 1979.

 Post Independence